sassoftware/medical-resource-optimization/README.md

 # Medical Resource Optimization

 ## Introduction to the problem
-The main goal of this application is to generate an optimum hospital restarting plan, balancne hospital economis, efficietn use of resources and quality of clinical care.
+The main goal of this application is to generate an optimum hospital restarting plan, balance hospital economics, efficient use of resources and quality of clinical care.
 The application considers medical facilities, services lines (such as Orthopedics) and sub-services (such as Sports Injuries and Joint).
-Patients are further classifier as inpatient/outpatient and medical/surgical.
+Patients are further classified as inpatient/outpatient and medical/surgical.
 The sub-services are currently closed due to the COVID-19 pandemic.
 Admitting all the backlog patients is not feasible due to shared resource constraints, like COVID-19 test kits, ventilators, shared beds, operating rooms, etc. Given the forecasted demand and resource availability, the objective is to recommend an optimal reopening plan deciding which subservices to open and when.
 The model uses two objectives, maximize revenue and maximize margin.
 Other objectives like maximizing number of patients serviced, weighted by service criticality will be considered as future extensions.

 ## Steps to execute the code